matatonic/openedai-images-flux/README.md

 - `dev-low`: `flux.1-dev-low.json` Dev FP16, at least a few minutes per image
 - `merged-low`: `sayakpaul-flux.1-merged-low.json` Dev+Schnell FP16 merged, 12 steps by default

+High VRAM options (80GB VRAM, float32 inference, really slow)

+- `dev-f32`: `flux.1-dev-fp32.json` Dev in full float32 glory, no loss.
+- `schnell-f32`: `flux.1-schnell-f32.json` Schnell in full float32 glory, no loss.

+And more, check out the `config/lib` folder for more examples, including lora options.

-> Timings are measured at 1024x1024 on an Nvidia A100 and may vary wildly from your system.
+> Timings are casually measured at 1024x1024 standard on an Nvidia A100 and may vary wildly from your system.

 > \*) The name of the generator file is used to determine if a model is already loaded or not, if you edit a generator config in a way which requires reloading the model (such as changing `pipeline` or `options`), it wont reload it automatically. `config.json` and `generation_kwargs` will always be loaded each API call.